srujan006/words-cli/README.md

 # words-cli
 Command-line interface repo which provides definitions , synonyms, antonyms and examples of words

-Please type node index.js -h

-to find all available commands
+./dict -h to check available commands